nlpub/hyperstar/README.md

 ## Evaluating

 The evaluation script has only one parameter: the previously trained model to evaluate.
-Example: `./evaluate.py`.
+Example: `./evaluate.py baseline`.
 It is also possible to study how good (but usually bad) the original embeddings represent the subsumptions.
 For that, it is simply enough to run `./identity.py`.

 ## Copyright